leonyork/xk6-output-timestream/README.md

 ### Grafana Dashboard

 An [example dashboard](grafana/dashboards/loadtest/loadtest.json) is provided.
 You can use this dashboard by running `make grafana-build grafana-run`.
+If you are using this with your own test scripts, ensure that you include the `instance_id` and `vu` tags in your test script - see the [integration test script](test/test.js) as an example.

 ## Development